Powerlearnproject/se-assignment-5-Jeremiahmaranda/README.md

  -The Command Palette provides access to many commands.
 You can run editor commands, open files, search for symbols, and see a quick outline of a file, all using the same interactive window.
 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.
+   - VS Code extensions let you add languages, debuggers, and tools to your installation to support your development workflow.
+   - One can browse and install extensions from within VS Code.
+Bring up the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of VS Code or the View: Extensions command (Ctrl+Shift+X).
+This will show you a list of the most popular VS Code extensions on the VS Code Marketplace
+   - To install an extension,select your desired extention and click the Install button.
+Once the installation is complete, the Install button will change to the Manage gear button
+   - examples include:
+   - GitLens - GitLens displays views containing essential repository data and information on the current file, such as file history, commits, branches and remotes.
+   - Night owl is a visually stunning theme for VS Code that provides a soothing and eye-friendly color palette for your code editor.
+   -The HTML CSS Support extension provides enhanced CSS support within HTML files.
+It offers intelligent suggestions and auto-completion for CSS properties, ensuring faster and more accurate coding.
+   - The Python extension for Visual Studio Code is an essential tool for Python developers.
+It provides a comprehensive set of features that streamline Python development, making it easier to write, debug, and test Python code.
+   - The Django extension is specifically designed for Django web framework development in VS Code.
+It offers a range of features to enhance productivity when working on Django projects.
+   -
 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?
+   - Using the Menu Bar
+To begin, open VS Code navigate to the menu bar at the top.
+From there, select the "View" option and then click on "Terminal".Once the terminal window appears, you can start using it to run commands and scripts in various languages such as Bash, Python
+   - Another method is through the command palette:
+Press Ctrl + Shift + P to open the command palette.
+Type "toggle terminal" and press Enter to open the terminal.
+   - USE : The integrated terminal in VS Code serves as a versatile tool for various debugging and development tasks.
+You can use the terminal for debugging purposes, such as running debugging sessions, inspecting variables, and executing debugging commands.
+   - Advantage : The integrated terminal is more than fast enough, you can't really notice a real world differenc
 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?
+   - You can open a workspace by using the File > Open Folder... menu, and then selecting a folder
+   - The easiest way to create files and folders in VS Code is to use the New File and the New Folder buttons at the top of the Explorer View.
+The New File button is shaped like a piece of paper with a plus sign and the New Folder button is shaped like a folder with a plus sign.
+If you want to create a file or folder inside of a subfolder, make sure you click on the subfolder first before clicking the New File or New Folder buttons.

+Another way to create files and folders in VS Code is to right click in the Explorer view.
+The right click menu will bring up the following options (among others) if you right click on an empty spot in the Explorer (the commands in the menu will vary depending on where you click)
+  - VS Code provides two powerful commands to navigate in and across files with easy-to-use key bindings.
+Hold Ctrl and press Tab to view a list of all files open in an editor group.
+To open one of these files, use Tab again to pick the file you want to navigate to, then release Ctrl to open it.
+  - Alternatively, you can use Alt+Left and Alt+Right to navigate between files and edit locations.
+If you are jumping around between different lines of the same file, these shortcuts allow you to navigate between those locations easily.

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.